caileth/ex3/README.md

 Minor:
 - Add a box for stunt descriptions
-- Double check that shifting attackers can only attack their shiftees or whatever
 - End combat when all combatants are removed
+- Misc Action

 Major:
-- Flurry
 - Combat Movement & Range
 - Ranged Attacks
+- Flurry
 - Other Combat Actions
   - Defend Other
   - Misc Action